 - it happens at night (you're having night sweats)

 - you have a family history of excessive sweating

-- you're taking medication for another condition
+- you're taking medicine for another condition

-Your GP may refer you for tests if they think another condition may be causing your sweating.
+The GP may refer you for tests if they think another condition may be causing your sweating.

 Treating severe excessive sweating